webiny/Framework/src/Webiny/Component/Logger/README.md

         Psr: '../Psr'
 ```

-NOTE: `FileHandler` in our example (LogHandler service) takes a `LocalFile` as first argument.
+NOTE: `FileHandler` in our example (LogHandler service) takes a `File` as first argument.
 We can only write to files
-using `Storage` component, so we need a service which provides us with a `LocalFile` instance.
+using `Storage` component, so we need a service which provides us with a `File` instance.

 To use your logger in PHP: